 The Geography of Hiding

 I learn to move through the house silently.
-I learn which floorboards creak, which doors squeak, how to open cabinets without sound.
+I learn which floorboards creak, which doors squeak, and how to open cabinets without sound.
 I learn to make myself unnoticeable, to exist without creating disturbance, to breathe so shallowly that even my breath draws no attention.
-This skill, this ability to minimise my presence, will follow me for decades, will manifest in adult relationships as difficulty taking up space, as apologising for existing, as constantly making myself smaller to accommodate others’ needs.
+This skill, this ability to minimize my presence, will follow me for decades, will manifest in adult relationships as difficulty taking up space, as apologizing for existing, as constantly making myself smaller to accommodate others’ needs.

 The Sound of My Name